Atlanta ReBranding Consultant asks:

 "How are you thinking

-You might just want to update the description of your products and services to be stronger.
-Or you might want to do a bigger repositioning of what you do.
+How you think about it will make a difference.
+You may need a complete overhaul.
+You may just to update the description of your products and services to be stronger.
+Or you may want to do a repositioning of some of what you do.

-Whether you call it a rebrand or a Brand refresh, doesn't matter.
-What matters is that you create a great first impression, engage your audience, and give them what they need to move down your sales funnel.
+What matters is that you create a great first impression based on your current strongest capabilities, engage your audience, and give them what they need to move down your marketing and sales process.

 But be careful.